Tazminia/presentations/kubernetes/basics/kubernetes.md

 ---

+Deployments can be viewed as managed pods.

-Please proceed to hands-on [pods-vs-deployments.md](hands-on/2-pods-vs-deployments.md).
+In order to better understand the previous statement, please proceed to hands-on [pods-vs-deployments.md](hands-on/2-pods-vs-deployments.md).

 ---